-I. NERC And Regional Entity Policies And Standards Compliance
+I. NERC And Regional Entity Policies and Standards Compliance

-As discussed in Section II.D., all interconnections operated normally interconnected with the Xcel Energy System must satisfy NERC policies and standards and the applicable Regional Entity's (MRO, SPP, or WECC) system design standards for interconnections including providing data and other information.
-The Interconnection Party and Xcel Energy must agree on how the Interconnection Party will accomplish these requirements.
-The Interconnection Party must agree to assist Xcel Energy in determining the Interconnection Party's compliance with the NERC and the Regional Entity's policies and standards and provide such information as required by NERC or the Reliability Region.
-For purposes of compliance with NERC Reliability Standards or compliance with other applicable NERC Regional Entity requirements, Xcel Energy will be responsible for ownership and operating compliance for the facilities it owns while the Interconnection Party will be responsible for the tacilities it owns unless Xcel Energy explicitly agrees in writing to take that responsibility.
+As discussed in Section II.D., all interconnections operated normally interconnected with the Xcel Energy System must satisfy NERC policies and standards and the applicable Regional Entity's (MRO, or WECC) system design standards for interconnections including providing data and other information.
+The Interconnection Customer and Xcel Energy must agree on how the Interconnection Customer will accomplish these requirements.
+The Interconnection Customer must agree to assist Xcel Energy in determining the Interconnection Customer's compliance with the NERC and the Regional Entity's policies and standards and provide such information as required by NERC or the Reliability Region.
+For purposes of compliance with NERC Reliability Standards or compliance with other applicable NERC Regional Entity requirements, Xcel Energy will be responsible for ownership and operating compliance for the facilities it owns while the Interconnection Customer will be responsible for ownership and operating compliance for the facilities it owns unless Xcel Energy explicitly agrees in writing to take that responsibility.